1995parham-learning/1995parham-learning.github.io/content/Tools/LiteLLM.md

 - LiteLLM Proxy gives you a unified interface to access multiple LLMs (100+ LLMs)
 - Track LLM Usage and setup guardrails
 - Customize Logging, Guardrails, Caching per project

+## When to use LiteLLM Python SDK

+> []
+>Use LiteLLM Python SDK if you want to use LiteLLM in your **python code**
+>
+> Typically used by developers building llm projects

+- LiteLLM SDK gives you a unified interface to access multiple LLMs (100+ LLMs)
+- Retry/fallback logic across multiple deployments (e.g. Azure/OpenAI)